Path integral approach to universal dynamics of reservoir computers: Numerical Calculation

 \subsubsection{Common-signal-induced synchronization}

-Here we analyze the relationship between the phase diagram and the common signal-induced synchronization.
+Here we analyze the relationship between the phase diagram and the common-signal-induced synchronization.
 For this purpose, we iterate Eq.~\eqref{e:discrete eq} under chaotic inputs over 100,000 time-steps and record the reservoir state at the final time step $t_f$.
 We take 100 trials of this calculation, more precisely, ten samples of $J$ and ten ensembles of the initial states of $r$ for each $J$.
 The initial states are sampled independently from the uniform distribution on the interval $[0,1]$.
-Then, we calculate the variance of $r_i(t_f)$ over all the ensemble of initial states $r_i(0)$ for each $J$, and average it over all sites.
+Then, we calculate the variance of $\phi(r_i(t_f))$ over all the ensemble of initial states $r_i(0)$ for each $J$, and average it over all sites.
 In particular, vanishing variance suggests that common signal-induced synchronization is accomplished in the random network.

 The numerical result for the Gaussian network is shown in Fig.~\ref{f:common signal}.
-Comparing with Fig.~\ref{f:PD Gauss} (e), we readily find that the chaotic phase shrinks by the driving input, which means that the external input effectively decreases the Lyapunov exponent of the network system.
+Comparing with Fig.~\ref{f:PD Gauss} (e), we readily find that the chaotic phase shrinks by the driving input, especially in the left half in the phase space, which means that the external input effectively decreases the Lyapunov exponent of the network system.
 This behavior is known as stimulus-dependent suppression of chaos and investigated analytically, especially for the Gaussian networks in previous studies~\cite{Molgedey1992,Rajan2010,Schuechker2018}.

 On the other hand, we can confirm that the Gamma networks show common signal-induced synchronization for any parameter, and thus the ensemble variance of $r_i(t_f)$ becomes zero all over the parameter space.
 (Figure for this case is not shown.)
-Namely, the input time-series always causes common signal-induced synchronization for any parameters in the Gamma networks.
+Namely, the input time series always causes common signal-induced synchronization for any parameters in the Gamma networks.